Onboard Windows servers to the Microsoft Defender for Endpoint service

 The result should show it's running.
 If you encounter issues with onboarding, see Troubleshoot onboarding.

 Run a detection test

 Follow the steps in Run a detection test on a newly onboarded device to verify that the server is reporting to Defender for the Endpoint service.

 After successfully onboarding devices to the service, you'll need to configure the individual components of Microsoft Defender for Endpoint.
-Follow the Adoption order to be guided on enabling the various components.
+Follow Configure capabilities to be guided on enabling the various components.